Wing Chun is one of the youngest martial arts. It developed out of Shaolin kung fu and was designed to be a more streamlined system focusing on short,

 direct movements to minimise wasted motion and energy.
 This is what makes Wing Chun the most effective self defence system in the world.

-The central idea is that, under pressure, it is impossible to visually recognise the precise direction and speed
+The central idea is that, under pressure, it is impossible to visually recognize the precise direction and speed

 of an attack and make a conscious decision on an effective way in which to react,